 This winter, E.T.
 Richardson Middle School was well represented at the annual PAMLE (Pennsylvania Association for Middle Level Education) Conference.
 The event was held from February 26 through 28 in State College, PA.
 Four students, Connor Farrell, Mary Curran, TaNia Sudler, and Gabby Rizzio, presented about the student-led advisory program, which started this school year in our 6th grade homerooms.
 In addition, Joe Pizzica presented about engaging students in math class through a digital portfolio.
-At the award, ceremony ETR was recognized as a re-designated a PA Don Eichhorn Schools: "Schools to Watch" (PA STW)
+At the awards ceremony ETR was recognized as a re-designated a PA Don Eichhorn Schools: "Schools to Watch" (PA STW)

 through 2020.
 For information on the designation, please see the article below.